stanislawbartkowski/db2audit/README.md

 *load.sh* scripts reads the list of all databases in *DATABASES* environment variable and for every database move audit data records info *dbaudit* database.<br>
 <br>
-Loading audit data into audit database involves three steps:<br>
+Loading audit data into the audit database involves three steps:<br>
 * Run *AUDIT_ARCHIVE* command to move audit records to */home/db2inst1/archaudit* and reset */home/db2inst1/audit*
-* Run *SYSPROC.AUDIT_DELIM_EXTRACT* command to trasform archived data to CSV text files
+* Run *SYSPROC.AUDIT_DELIM_EXTRACT* command to transform archived data to CSV text files
 * Load extracted CSV files into *dbaudit* database

 After loading data into *dbaudit* database, the */home/db2inst1/archaudit* is not cleared and stores the results of all previous *AUDIT_ARCHIVE* calls.
-To avoid data duplication, a seperate text file *$LOGDIR/alreadyfile.txt* keeps the list of archived file already loaded.
-After every successfull data loading, a new line is added to this file.<br>
+To avoid data duplication, a separate text file *$LOGDIR/alreadyfile.txt* keeps the list of the archived file already loaded.
+After every successful data loading, a new line is added to this file.<br>

 The script *load.sh* can be launched manually or be executed as a crontab job in some time intervals.<br>